-Status → Ongoing:
+Status \rightarrow Ongoing:

-In 2013, LAWA continued to assist in the coordination and dissemination of appropriate information related to emergency preparedness and response of local, state and federal law enforcement agencies, emergency response groups and the local communities in the event of an airport-related emergency.
-On the day of the active shooter incident in Terminal 3 on November 1, 2013, the Department Operations Center was activated at its highest level (level 3) supporting first responders and serving as the information hub.
+In 2014, LAWA continued to assist in the coordination and dissemination of appropriate information related to emergency preparedness and response of local, state and federal law enforcement agencies, emergency response groups and the local communities in the event of an airport-related emergency.
+There were several high profile incidents that impacted LAX in 2014 including three significant water main disruptions that shut down the flow of water to parts of the airport, the temporary closure of Century Boulevard for construction work dubbed the 'Century Crush', and two biological concerns: Middle East Respiratory Syndrome (MERS) and Ebola.
+In each incident, the Department Operations Center was activated supporting first responders, maintain situational awareness, and serving as a conduit for information.